EmbeddedLLM/JamAIBase/README.md

 1. [Simple Chatbot Bot using NLUX](https://docs.jamaibase.com/getting-started/quick-start/nlux-frontend-only): Build a basic chatbot without any backend setup.
 It's a great way to dip your toes in!
 2. [Simple Chatbot Bot using NLUX + Express.js](https://docs.jamaibase.com/getting-started/quick-start/nlux-+-express.js): Take it a step further and add some backend power with Express.js.
+3. [Simple Chatbot Bot using Streamlit](https://docs.jamaibase.com/sdk/python-sdk-documentation#streamlit-chat-app): Are you a Python dev?
+Checkout this Streamlit demo!

 Let us know if you have any questions – we're here to help!
 Happy coding! 😊